-In this cohort, we investigated 76 patients planned for CS under SA, treated with two different vasopressors, 38 treated with ephedrine and 38 treated with phenylephrine.
-In both groups we analyzed and compared 1500 intervals measurements SBP (750 per group) in three-minute intervals
+In this cohort, we investigated 76 patients planned for cesarean section under SA, treated with two different vasopressors, 38 treated with ephedrine and 38 treated with phenylephrine.
+In both groups we analyzed and compared 1500 intervals measurements SBP (750 per group) in 3 min intervals starting with SA, up to the end of the delivery and surgery.
+Mean time of data collection was 59 min per patient.